orkonano/grails-mailgun/README.md

 **MailgunService** implements all features.

-The method *allLists*, lists all maillist created in mailgun.
+The method *allLists*, lists all mail lists created in mailgun.

-The method *sendMessage*, send a new message across mailgun api.
+The method *sendMessage*, sends a new message across mailgun api.